-- Arbitrators must ensure that they follow the procedures set out in the ICA Bylaws and Rules, and the relevant provisions of the Arbitration Act 1996 when conducting any arbitration and only use ICA approved time sheets, invoices and other forms, when designated for the use of arbitrators by the ICA. - o Arbitrators shall maintain an up to date copy of the ICA Bylaws and Rules at all times. - o Arbitrators must read and consider all of the evidence before them. - An arbitrator must only accept an appointment to act as Arbitrator if he has sufficient time to allow the arbitration to be conducted in a competent and timely manner.
+- Arbitrators must ensure that they follow the procedures set out in the ICA Bylaws and Rules, and the relevant provisions of the Arbitration Act 1996 when conducting any arbitration and only use ICA approved time sheets, invoices and other forms, when designated for the use of arbitrators by the ICA. - Arbitrators shall maintain an up to date copy of the ICA Bylaws and Rules at all times. - Arbitrators must read and consider all of the evidence before them. - An arbitrator must only accept an appointment to act as Arbitrator if he has sufficient time to allow the arbitration to be conducted in a competent and timely manner.
 In order to avoid the perception of bias, partiality or justifiable doubts, an arbitrator may only accept up to and including three appointments for a party or related party to act as arbitrator from a claimants / appellant or respondent, per calendar year.
-An arbitrator should not be able to have more than 8 active first tier cases open at any one time. - An Arbitrator must ensure that any fees charged in the course of an arbitration are reasonable, having regard to all of the circumstances of the case and the hours charged are for work done in the intellectual pursuit of the matter.
+An arbitrator should not be able to have more than 8 active first tier cases open at any one time. - An Arbitrator must ensure that any fees charged in the course of an arbitration are reasonable, having regard to all of the circumstances of the case and the hours charged are for work done in the intellectual pursuit of the matter. - In order to avoid the perception of bias or justifiable doubts as to impartiality an arbitrator may only accept up to and including three appointments for a party or related party to act as arbitrator from a claimant/appellant or respondent, per calendar year.
+An arbitrator should not be able to have more than eight active first tier cases open at any one time.